samblenny/totp-util/README.md

 # totp-util

-TOTP hardware token setup utility
+TOTP hardware token setup utility for use with USB 2d barcode scanner

 ## Usage